• Skip to primary navigation

 • Divide the mashed potato mixture into eight portions and shape each one into a ball.

-• Take one of the mashed potato balls, and flatten into a thick (1.5cm) disc in your hands.
+• Take one of the mashed potato balls, and flatten it into a thick (1.5cm) disc in your hands.

 • Dredge the potato disc in the flour, then the egg, and then coat in the breadcrumbs.
 Ensure the disc is fully coated with each dredge.